 John Morrison is well known in Montana as a trial attorney and public leader.
 While still in his 30s, he received an AV rating from Martindale Hubbell, was President of the Montana Trial Lawyers Association, served as Chief Montana Counsel in the Tobacco Case, and represented the New York Times and NBC in the Unabomber case before being elected to public office.
 John has tried numerous cases to verdict and judgment in the state and federal trial courts and argued many landmark appeals in the Montana Supreme Court and the Ninth Circuit Court of Appeals.
 Using fees from the tobacco case, John co-founded the Safe Kids and Families Fund that has provided thousands of bicycle helmets to low-income children in Montana.

 John was elected Montana State Auditor in 2000 where he served as Montana’s Insurance and Securities Commissioner and on the State Land Board.
 He wrote and led passage of major health coverage initiatives, including Insure Montana and Healthy Montana Kids, that have provided health coverage to tens of thousands of Montanans.
 John chaired the Health Insurance (B) and Market Regulation (D) committees of the National Association of Insurance Commissioners and led the national ban of discretionary clauses in ERISA plans, which was upheld by the U.S. Court of Appeals in Standard Insurance v.
-Morrison restoring fair claim handling rights to tens of millions of Americans.
+Morrison, restoring fair claim handling rights to tens of millions of Americans.
 As NAIC’s International Vice-Chair for Asia, he helped develop the working relationship between US and Chinese regulators and represented the US in Doha Round Trade negotiations with China.
 John introduced the legislation that made Montana a captive insurance domicile and helped the industry develop; nearly 300 captive insurers now call Montana home, now generating over $5 million per year for Montana, and hundreds of U.S. business leaders now travel to Montana for captive insurance meetings each year.
 As a Land Board member, John led creation of the state land bank, which has added tens of thousands of publicly accessible acres to the state land trust.